RedHatGov/redhatgov.github.io/content/workshops/openshift_4_101/lab7-labels.md

 </br>

 <blockquote>
-Click the pod for the dc metro map webapp (it shoud have a status of Running)
+Click the pod for the dc-metro-map webapp (it should have a status of Running)
 </blockquote>
 <img src="../images/ocp-lab-labels-poddetails.png" width="500"></br>
 Here, at the top, you can see the labels on this pod